minjaelee0522/kepler/README.md

 4. An explanation for why you chose this model

 Answer: I selected multiple linear regression method because it can be used to capture important relationships between the forecast variable of interest and the predictor variables.
 Unfortunately, as a result, LinearRegression() produced the best results.
-Ridge is known to be the best solution for multicollinearity, so I expected it, but it didn't make much of a difference.
+Ridge is known to be the best solution for multicollinearity and solve overfitting, so I expected it, but it didn't make much of a difference.
 It seems that there was a lack in EDA and data preprocessing process.
 After submission, I will review it carefully again without giving up.